frovedis/frovedis/doc/manual/python/ml/logistic_regression.md

     # To save the logistic regression model
     lr.save("./out/LRModel")

 This will save the logistic regression model on the path '/out/LRModel'.
+It would raise exception if the directory already exists with same name.

 The 'LRModel' directory has